 Our graduates have gone on to establish themselves in a variety of professional positions ranging from private practice to community mental health to academic practice and independent research.

 The second year prioritizes independence and flexibility and includes generous elective time.
-Fellows experience an acceleration in outpatient work, autonomy and therapeutic practice with a three-month long biweekly school consultation rotation in collaboration with the unified Special School District of St. Louis County, three months of Consult-Liaison experience at St. Louis Children's Hospital, a premier U.S. children’s hospital, a year long weekly clinic solely dedicated to the practice of psychotherapy, as well as ample time to pursue special interests including 6 months with 50% elective time.
+Fellows experience an acceleration in outpatient work, autonomy and therapeutic practice with a school consultation rotation in collaboration with the unified Special School District of St. Louis County, a Consult-Liaison experience at St. Louis Children's Hospital, a premier U.S. children’s hospital, a year long weekly clinic solely dedicated to the practice of psychotherapy, as well as ample time to pursue special interests including 6 months with 50% elective time.
 Starting in July 2017, our fellows will also rotate through the adolescent age services offered through Bridgeway Behavioral Health which is dedicated to the treatment of substance use disorders.